christiam/sample_workflows/README.md

 More specific details are coming!

 ### Can you describe these workflows?
-Sure.  table coming real soon!
+Sure.
+Look at the table below.

 |Description   |Input   |Class    | Purpose    |Requirements    |